dell/csm-docs/content/docs/csidriver/release/powermax.md

 - Removed beta volumesnapshotclass sample files.
 - Added mapping of PV/PVC to namespace.
 - Added support to configure fsGroupPolicy.
+- Added support to filter topology keys based on user inputs.

 ### Fixed Issues
 There are no fixed issues in this release.